 This announcement comes amid some other changes at Walt Disney World.
 In January, Disney announced that it would be discontinuing Disney’s Magical Express, which ferries guests from the airport to their Disney hotel, in 2022.
 They have also halted sales of new annual passes, though current passholders are still able to renew theirs.
 Extra Magic Hours have now been replaced with early theme park entry for hotel guests.
 Epcot itself is in the middle of a massive renovation.

 It will be interesting to see the ongoing changes to Walt Disney World as they celebrate their anniversary during these turbulent times.
-With the COVID-19 vaccine on the rise and a possible end to the pandemic in sight, I have no doubt that even more changes will be coming to the parks.
+With more people getting vaccinated and a possible end to the pandemic in sight, I have no doubt that even more changes will be coming to the parks.

 Will you be visiting Walt Disney World during its 50th anniversary celebration?
 Let us know in the comments below!